K0F/PerlinNet/README.md

 ## Fine tuning

 To keep your clock in good shape consider using `chrony` or older `ntp` client.
 After some time of using it you will see that your system clock are nearly in perfect sync with NTP authority.

-Further precision using PTP protocol usually requires additional hardware.
+Further precision using PTP protocol is out of scope of this software it usually requires additional hardware.
 Some newer network cards or recent RaspberryPIs have it on board.
-That are further steps towards near perfect precision.
+That are steps towards locally syncronized precision.

 ## Output
 [![asciicast](https://asciinema.org/a/663299.svg)](https://asciinema.org/a/663299)